 I will define the meaning of ‘fresh content’ in the next section and also provide some guidelines on how often should you update a website depending on its type, for now it is important to understand the benefits from doing so.

 The same is true when you visit a product support forum.
-If the last update done on the forum was 2 years ago, would you trust that company and buy their product knowing that their support is non-existent?
+If the last update was 2 years ago, would you trust that company and buy their product knowing that their support is non-existent?

 What is fresh content?